ABCD-STUDY/analysis-nda/notebooks/general/categorical_extension.md

-## Convert numerical columns to categorical variables
+## Convert some numerical columns to categorical variables

 Categorical variables are coded on NDA as numbers even if they have been collected as categorical variables in ABCD's database.
 The following steps will convert the numerical columns back into factor variables.
 This will matter in statistical models as factors have to be treated separately from continuous variables.

-Read in the merged data (see [merge_data](notebooks/general/merge_data.md)) and a table that contains the type assignments for each factor.
-The second table is stored in a file that is part of this repository and has been generated from the original REDCap data dictionaries.
+Read in the merged data (see [merge_data](notebooks/general/merge_data.md)) and a table that contains the factors for each categorical variable.
+The second table is stored in a csv file that is part of this repository and has been generated from the original REDCap data dictionaries.

 ```r
 nda17 = readRDS("nda17.Rds")